mramshaw/NoteM/Logging.md

 lot more restricted in terms of generally being up-to-date with the latest iOS release (but might trail by a release or two).

+#### Android vs. iOS

+Just as a rule-of-thumb metric for device form factors, as of late May 2020, Firebase Test Lab supports 135 Android devices (`Pixel 2` recommended, with 134 other devices available) versus only 16 iOS devices (`iPhone 8` recommended, with 15 other devices available).

+So at least __8 times__ as many Andriod devices as iOS devices.

 ## Application

 Mainly of interest for debugging/maintenance purposes, but also of